-Check a appropriate l DOX: Prelimir nary Proxy Statement Confide ntial, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definiti ve Proxy Statement Definitive Additional Materials Soliciting Material under Rule 14a-12 BLACKROCK CAPITAL INVESTMENT CORPORATION (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Paymer nt of filing fe ee (Check the appropriate box): \boxtimes No fee r equired.
-Fee com puted on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee pai d previously with preliminary materials: box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid - sly.
-Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: - 4
+- $\Box$ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - □ Fee paid previously with preliminary materials: - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the form or schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:

-BLACKROCK CAPITAL INVESTMENT CORPORATION 40 EAST 52ND STREET NEW YORK, NEW YORK 10022
+PRELIMINARY PROXY MATERIALS - SUBJECT TO COMPLETION BLACKROCK CAPITAL INVESTMENT CORPORATION 40 EAST 52ND STREET NEW YORK, NEW YORK 10022

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 4, 2018
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 1, 2020